 The e-scooter’s electric motor converts the battery’s energy into mechanical energy, allowing the scooter to run efficiently.
 Most e-scooters only use a single motor placed and covered inside the wheel because it already generates a decent speed.
 The motor’s power rating also determines the scooter’s efficiency.
 A low power rating means that a scooter is very energy efficient.

 As you ride, being mindful of your speed will help prolong your battery’s life span and increase your range.
 Most electric scooters include an “eco mode” which allows you to ride at a slow, steady speed.
-As a result, riders consume less power and battery and maximise the longest range possible for their e-scooters.
+As a result, riders consume less power and battery and maximize the longest range possible for their e-scooters.

 - Rider Weight